Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

-TODO: Yu Fan & Lucas
 Hydra was used to set up configurations.
 There is a `default_config.yaml` file specifying the experiment number.
 And there are separate yaml files like `exp1.yaml`, `exp2.yaml` containing the hyperparameters for each experiment.
-A sample config file looks like this
+A sample config file looks like below.

 ``` yaml
 dataset_path: 'data/processed'